karl-johan-grahn/opentelemetry_demo/README.md

-# Observability With Opentelemetry in Python - An Instrumentation Guide
+# Observability With OpenTelemetry in Python - An Instrumentation Guide

 Observability key data signals: